 First things first—water!
 Make sure you’re properly hydrated if you want to build muscle and crush your workout.

-Before we get into what to eat before exercising, let’s talk about the benefits of not eating anything pre-workout or ‘fasted exercise.’
-When you workout while fasting, like first thing in the morning before breakfast, it activates your sympathetic nervous system (SNS).
-Since your body’s fat burning processes are controlled by your SNS, fasted exercise forces the breakdown of fat and glycogen for energy.
-Studies have shown that fasting before aerobic training leads to reductions in both body weight and body fat.
+Before we get into what to eat before exercising, let’s talk about the benefits of not eating anything pre-workout or fasted exercise.
+Working out while fasting, like first thing in the morning before breakfast, activates your sympathetic nervous system (SNS).

 Seems like we should all be exercising on an empty stomach, right?
 Not so fast.